SRD-Archive/srd-archive/Fool's 5e Compete/Fool's 5E - Complete and Unabridged.md

 proper frequency required for the tuning fork is extremely hard to acquire.
 The *gate* spell is more reliable, assuming the caster knows of the demiplane.

+# Conditions

+Conditions alter a creature’s capabilities in a variety of ways and can arise as a result of a spell, a class feature, a monster’s attack, or other effect.
+Most conditions, such as blinded, are impairments, but a few, such as invisible, can be advantageous.

+A condition lasts either until it is countered (the prone condition is countered by standing up, for example) or for a duration specified by the effect that imposed the condition.

+If multiple effects impose the same condition on a creature, each instance of the condition has its own duration, but the condition’s effects don’t get worse.
+A creature either has a condition or doesn’t.

+The following definitions specify what happens to a creature while it is subjected to a condition.

+## Blinded

+* A blinded creature can’t see and automatically fails any ability check that requires sight.
+* Attack rolls against the creature have advantage, and the creature’s attack rolls have disadvantage.

+## Charmed

+* A charmed creature can’t attack the charmer or target the charmer with harmful abilities or magical effects.
+* The charmer has advantage on any ability check to interact socially with the creature.

+## Deafened

+* A deafened creature can’t hear and automatically fails any ability check that requires hearing.

+## Exhaustion

+Some special abilities and environmental hazards, such as starvation and the long-term effects of freezing or scorching temperatures, can lead to a special condition called exhaustion.
+Exhaustion is measured in six levels.
+An effect can give a creature one or more levels of exhaustion, as specified in the effect’s description.

+*Level: Effect*

+* 1: Disadvantage on ability checks
+* 2: Speed halved
+* 3: Disadvantage on attack rolls and saving throws
+* 4: Hit point maximum halved
+* 5: Speed reduced to 0
+* 6: Death

+If an already exhausted creature suffers another effect that causes exhaustion, its current level of exhaustion increases by the amount specified in the effect’s description.

+A creature suffers the effect of its current level of exhaustion as well as all lower levels.
+For example, a creature suffering level 2 exhaustion has its speed halved and has disadvantage on ability checks.

+An effect that removes exhaustion reduces its level as specified in the effect’s description, with all exhaustion effects ending if a creature’s exhaustion level is reduced below 1.

+Finishing a long rest reduces a creature’s exhaustion level by 1, provided that the creature has also ingested some food and drink.

+## Frightened

+* A frightened creature has disadvantage on ability checks and attack rolls while the source of its fear is within line of sight.

+* The creature can’t willingly move closer to the source of its fear.

+## Grappled

+* A grappled creature’s speed becomes 0, and it can’t benefit from any bonus to its speed.
+* The condition ends if the grappler is in capacitated (see the condition).
+* The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect, such as when a creature is hurled away by the *thunder-wave* spell.

+## Incapacitated

+* An incapacitated creature can’t take actions or reactions.

+## Invisible

+* An invisible creature is impossible to see without the aid of magic or a special sense.
+For the purpose of hiding, the creature is heavily obscured.
+The creature’s location can be detected by any noise it makes or any tracks it leaves.
+* Attack rolls against the creature have disadvantage, and the creature’s attack rolls have advantage.

+## Paralyzed

+* A paralyzed creature is incapacitated (see the condition) and can’t move or speak.
+* The creature automatically fails Strength and Dexterity saving throws.
+* Attack rolls against the creature have advantage.
+* Any attack that hits the creature is a critical hit if the attacker is within 5 feet of the creature.

+## Petrified

+* A petrified creature is transformed, along with any nonmagical object it is wearing or carrying, into a solid inanimate substance (usually stone).
+Its weight increases by a factor of ten, and it ceases aging.
+* The creature is incapacitated (see the condition), can’t move or speak, and is unaware of its surroundings.
+* Attack rolls against the creature have advantage.
+* The creature automatically fails Strength and Dexterity saving throws.
+* The creature has resistance to all damage.
+* The creature is immune to poison and disease, although a poison or disease already in its system is suspended, not neutralized.

+## Poisoned

+* A poisoned creature has disadvantage on attack rolls and ability checks.

+## Prone

+* A prone creature’s only movement option is to crawl, unless it stands up and thereby ends the condition.
+* The creature has disadvantage on attack rolls.
+* An attack roll against the creature has advantage if the attacker is within 5 feet of the creature.
+Otherwise, the attack roll has disadvantage.

+## Restrained

+* A restrained creature’s speed becomes 0, and it can’t benefit from any bonus to its speed.
+* Attack rolls against the creature have advantage, and the creature’s attack rolls have disadvantage.
+* The creature has disadvantage on Dexterity saving throws.

+## Stunned

+* A stunned creature is incapacitated (see the condition), can’t move, and can speak only falteringly.
+* The creature automatically fails Strength and Dexterity saving throws.
+* Attack rolls against the creature have advantage.

+## Unconscious

+* An unconscious creature is incapacitated (see the condition), can’t move or speak, and is unaware of its surroundings
+* The creature drops whatever it’s holding and falls prone.
+* The creature automatically fails Strength and Dexterity saving throws.
+* Attack rolls against the creature have advantage.
+* Any attack that hits the creature is a critical hit if the attacker is within 5 feet of the creature.